OpenSourceEconomics/econ-project-templates/docs/source/guides_explanations/hooks.rst

 will be installed into your project:

 - `reorder-python-imports <https://github.com/asottile/reorder_python_imports>`_: Reorders your python imports according to PEP8 guidelines.
-- `check-yaml <https://github.com/pre-commit/pre-commit-hooks>`_: Checks whether all .yaml and .yml files wihtin your project are valid yaml files.
+- `check-yaml <https://github.com/pre-commit/pre-commit-hooks>`_: Checks whether all .yaml and .yml files within your project are valid yaml files.
    ..
      comment:: What makes it valid?
 General question: Does one need to know these details
 - `check-added-large-files <https://github.com/pre-commit/pre-commit-hooks>`_: Checks that all committed files do not exceed 100MB in size.
 This is the maximal file size allowed by Github.